 There are varying opinions on what historical event started the celebration of Halloween, but there is no doubt that it is rooted in pagan and dark traditions.
 Samhain was a significant fire festival that has its beginnings in Celtic tradition.
 It marked the beginning of the harvest and the start of the fall equinox.

-In addition, there were many myths and stories about the barrier between worlds being breached from October 31st-November 1st, which lead to people leaving sacrifices and offerings on their doorstep for fairies and other mystical creatures.
+In addition, there were many myths and stories about the barrier between worlds being breached from October 31st to November 1st, which led to people leaving sacrifices and offerings on their doorstep for fairies and other mystical creatures.

-The other celebration that is commonly referred to as the backbone of Halloween tradition is the Day of the Dead which is a Mexican holiday.
+The other celebration that is commonly referred to as the backbone of the Halloween tradition is the Day of the Dead which is a Mexican holiday.
 On this day people welcome those relatives that have passed away back for a brief reunion.

 Finally, All Saints Day is rooted in Christianity, which commemorates the Saints and Martyrs that have gone before in Christian tradition.
 What are Christian parents to do with all of this?